MacPeng/shell-practice/README.md

 # This Is About Unix Utilities

-**Before beginning:** Read this [lab tutorial](http://pages.cs.wisc.edu/~remzi/OSTEP/lab-tutorial.pdf); it has some useful tips for programming in the C environment and is still useful even though we're using C++ in this class.

 Build a few different UNIX utilities, simple versions of commonly used commands like **cat**, **ls**, etc. We'll call each of them a